ryansolid/solid-sierpinski-triangle-demo/README.md

 Run it [here](https://ryansolid.github.io/solid-sierpinski-triangle-demo/)

-I strongly suggest opening the Chrome debugger performance tab and throttling the CPU when running these demos.
+This demo is often misunderstood.
+Even I didn't really get it 100% at first.
 It's not about the FPS since on most computers these days can run at 60fps.
 It's about how they degrade under low CPU resources.
-Look for implementations that don't update numbers, ones that start stepping on increments,and ones that animation swings.
-It comes down to aethestics as much as performance, but I think you will find Solid degrades the most gracefully given its natural setup for asynchronous rendering.
-Stencil deserves honorable mention but most libraries don't handle this well.
+I previously suggested throttling the CPU in chrome dev tools, and that's still a good exercise but this isn't just about external aspects.
+React purposefully sticks a slowdown in the component to simulate an expensive computation in every single node.
+I've done the same with Solid now.
 ## Comparison

 [React 15](https://claudiopro.github.io/react-fiber-vs-stack-demo/stack.html)

 [React Fiber](https://claudiopro.github.io/react-fiber-vs-stack-demo/fiber.html)

+# Examples without Slowdown

 [Stencil](https://stencil-fiber-demo.firebaseapp.com/perf.html)